James1345/white-noise/README.md

 Creates a random insulting sentence  string for the field

+#### sqlalchemy.SelectGenerator
+Selects an object from the database and uses that as the value for the field This is for creating objects with relationships to others in the database (e.g. foreign keys)

+This generator only works with the SQLAlchemy fixture runner. (if writting your own fixture runner it must receive an SQLAlchemy session object as well as its options)

+- **model** The foreign model to select from

+- **random** Select randomly or select the first (default => random)

 ### Fixture runners

 Currently only the *SQLAlchemy* Fixture Runner is available.
 This requires a reference to